Markers Review for Artists

 For filling areas (coloring), a brush nib creates a smoother surface:

-A bullet nib is suitable for drawing or creating fine details, while a real brush is great for mixing colors or combined with water (for water-based markers).
+Synthetic brush nib is great for mixing colors, or combined with water (for water-based markers).

 Marker Caps